 The College is mainly supported by receipts of State and County funds.
-The College received \$16.83 million or 41.45% of its revenue from State aid and State capital aid.
-There was a decrease in State aid of \$489,334 in fiscal year 2010 due to a Management Flexibility Reduction as well as a 3% Reversion.
+The College received \$18.20 million or 39.28% of its revenue from State aid and State capital aid.
 The Counties of Moore and Hoke provide funds to the College to maintain the facilities located in their respective counties.
-The College received \$4.38 million in county appropriations.
+The College received \$4.23 million in county appropriations.

-The College experienced increases in income due to increased enrollment, increased student tuition fees and gains in long term investments in the financial markets.
+The College experienced increases in income due to increased enrollment, increased student tuition fees, and gains in long-term investments in the financial markets.

-The College experienced a 12.25% overall increase in operating expenses from the prior fiscal year.
-The largest operating expense is for salaries and benefits which represents \$22.91 million or 60.29% of the operating expenses.
-This represents an increase of 1.62% from the prior fiscal year.
-This increase is due to an increased number of employees.
-These were mostly additional faculty and staff needed to cover the rise in enrollment.
-The College expensed \$7.55 million or 19.86% of its operating expenses on scholarships and other financial aid.
-This represents an increase of \$2.38 million from fiscal year 2009 and can be attributed to our increased enrollment as well as new scholarships.
-Utilities increased by 15.65% due to new buildings opening and an increase in utility rates.
-Also, additional classes were held to accommodate the increase in enrollment.
+The College experienced a 5.73% overall increase in operating expenses from the prior fiscal year.
+The largest operating expense is for salaries and benefits which represents \$24.84 million or 61.84% of the operating expenses.
+This represents an increase of 8.43% from the prior fiscal year.
+Most of this increase is due to new positions being added at the College.

+The College instituted new policies to reduce operating expenses for the fiscal year ended June 30, 2011.
+Therefore, services decreased by \$1 million due to a reduction in costs associated with staff development, travel expenses, sabbaticals, and public relations.
+The College expensed \$8.13 million or 20.23% of its operating expenses on scholarships and other financial aid.
+This represents an increase of \$0.58 million from fiscal year 2010 and can be attributed to increased enrollment as well as new scholarships.

-Noncapital Grants - Federal Student Financial Aid such as PELL, SEOG and CWS increased due to an increase in student enrollment, the economy, increase in the number of students eligible for financial aid, and an increase in the PELL allotment amount per student.
+Noncapital Grants - Federal Student Financial Aid such as PELL, SEOG, and College Work Study grants increased due to an increase in student enrollment, the economy, increase in the number of students eligible for financial aid, and an increase in the PELL allotment amount per student.